codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 ### Assigning applications to Products
-Manually assign an application directly from the Products dashboard, or by adding an annotation to the application's manifest.
+Codefresh offers two methods to assign applications to a Product:

+* Manual assignment from the Products dashboard
+  A once-click action, this method is for quick assignment from the UI.
+Unlike other UI actions, manual assignment does not require a commit action.
+  Recommended for testing and not as the preferred method.

+* Declarative assignment through annotations
+  This method defines an annotation with the Product name in the application manifest.
+If the Product doesn’t exist, Codefresh automatically creates it for you.
+  Recommended method which is fully GitOps-compatible.

 #### Manually assign applications to Products
 Manually assign an application to a Product directly from the Products dashboard.